saurabh3460/saurabh3460.github.io/content/writing/_index.md

 ---
-title: "Post"
+title: "writing"
-header: "Latest Posts" # Optional
+header: "" # Optional
 ---
 See What I’ve Written Lately